 In 2009 he played John Duggan in Armando Iannucci’s political comedy The Thick Of It and Capt.
 Sebastien Fanshawe in Gary: Tank Commander.
 He also appeared in the TV series Lip Service.
 He is also in Made In Dagenham, a film about the Ford machinists’ strikes of the 1960s which led to the equal pay act.

 He has also appeared in the feature films Harry Potter And The Order Of The Pheonix, Death Defying Acts, Sherlock Holmes and Is Anybody There?
-He was in all four series of the children’s series Balamory and also featured in the television films of She Stoops To Conquer and Irvine Welsh and Dean Kavanagh’s Wedding Belles.
-He narrated two series of The Penny Dreadfuls Present: The Brothers Faversham for Radio 7 which has since transferred to Radio 4 and acted in Stewart Lee’s Comedy Vehicle.
+He was in all four series of the children’s series Balamory; and also featured in the television films of She Stoops To Conquer and Irvine Welsh and Dean Kavanagh’s Wedding Belles.
+Miles Jupp narrated two series of The Penny Dreadfuls Present: The Brothers Faversham for Radio 7 which has since transferred to Radio 4; and he acted in Stewart Lee’s Comedy Vehicle.
 He has appeared alongside Simon Munnery in two plays by Stewart Lee – Boswell & Johnson: Late But Live and a companion piece about Elizabeth And Raleigh, both of which toured in 2008.

-He returned to stand-up in 2007 with a new show Every Day Rage And Dinner Party Chit Chat , which is available as an album on the Laughing Stock label.
+He returned to stand-up in 2007 with a new show Every Day Rage And Dinner Party Chit Chat; which is available as an album on the Laughing Stock label.
 In 2008 at the Edinburgh Festival he hosted a daily podcast for the Guardian newspaper, and performed another solo show Drifting which toured early in 2009.
-At that year’s Edinburgh Festival he recorded a second series of The Guardian Podcast, hosted An Audience With Clarke Peters and performed a full run of his solo show Telling It Like It Might Be which then ran at The Soho Theatre in London that winter.
-In May 2010 year he performed for three weeks at the New Zealand Comedy Festival in Auckland and Wellington, and then toured Australia for two weeks.
+At that year’s Edinburgh Festival he recorded a second series of The Guardian Podcast, hosted An Audience With Clarke Peters and performed a full run of his solo show Telling It Like It Might Be; which then ran at The Soho Theatre in London that winter.
+In May 2010 he performed for three weeks at the New Zealand Comedy Festival in Auckland and Wellington; and then toured Australia for two weeks.

 He presented four series of BBC Radio 7′s topical show, Newsjack, and has made a number of appearances on Radio 4′s The News Quiz.
 He has made three documentaries for Radio 4 with the producer David Stenhouse; By Jove, Carruthers! , Miles Jupp’s Muscular Lines and Fu Manchu In Edinburgh.